What Do Cochlear Implants And Hearing Aids Sound Like? - Science Friday

 Physical Science

 Listen carefully to the audio below.
-Can you make out the words being spoken by the voices?
+Can you make out the words being spoken by the voice?

 The speech sounds different from what you’re used to hearing, doesn’t it?
-This is a simulation of what it’s like to hear sounds through a hearing aid—a device that helps people with hearing loss.
+This is a simulation of one example of what it can be like to hear sounds through a hearing aid—a device that helps people with hearing loss.
 Hearing aids use small computers to amplify and modify sounds so that they’re easier to hear.
-The computer-aided sound is slightly different than normal speech.
+This computer-aided sound is slightly different than normal speech because it has been filtered, in the above case to remove frequencies of sound above 1500Hz.

 Now listen to this simulation of what speech sounds like through a different type of hearing assistive technology called a cochlear implant:

-Note: This article was revised 4/21/2017 to correctly indicate that the filters that have been applied to the hearing aid simulations are low pass filters, which remove all frequencies above the indicated frequency, not below.